-Visiting Mount Rainier National Park
+Introduction to Mount Rainier National Park

-Mount Rainier National Park is one of the must-see attractions near Seattle.
-A 235,000-acre Washington state reserve is located a little bit over two hours away from the city.
+Mount Rainier National Park is one of the must-see natural attractions near Seattle.
+The 235,000-acre Washington State’s reserve is located a little bit over two hours away from the city.
 The main feature of the park is 14,410-foot Mount Rainier.

 A Guide to Visiting Mount Rainier National Park

-You can drive fast or slow as you please.
-However, I’d recommend taking time and enjoying sweeping mountains of Washington State along the way.
-Moreover, make sure to stop in Mt.
-Baker-Snoqualmie National Forest for a stunning view of Skookum Falls.
-The swirling waterfall with a river at its base is located about one hour drive from Seattle.
+You can drive as fast or slow as you please.
+Yet I’d recommend taking time and enjoying the sweeping mountains of Washington State along the way.
+Moreover, make sure to stop at the Mt.
+Baker-Snoqualmie National Forest for stunning views of Skookum Falls.
+The swirling waterfall with the White River at its base is located about one-hour drive from Seattle.

-Unlike majority of other national parks, Mount Rainier National Park doesn’t require payment upon its immediate entrance.
-Therefore, if time is not on your side, you can ride the main road and admire the views of the mountain and numerous waterfalls.
+Unlike the majority of other national parks, Mount Rainier National Park doesn’t require payment upon its immediate entrance.
+Therefore, if time is not on your side, you can fill your day with the drive along the main road and the astonishing views of the mountains and numerous waterfalls.

 Day Hiking and Biking

-Many people though extend their visit to Mount Rainier National Park for a few days.
-Spending at least a night in the park immersed in nature goes far beyond any daytime experiences.
-Mount Raining National Park accommodates these visitors with four campgrounds.
-However, be sure to pay site fees and confirm their open status before your arrival.
-Usually, the campgrounds are open from late May until late September.
-These dates, however, may vary.
+Many people, however, extend their visit to Mount Rainier National Park for a few days.
+Spending at least a night within the park immersed in nature goes far beyond any daytime experiences.
+Mount Raining National Park accommodates these visitors with four campgrounds: Cougar Rock, Ohanapecosh, White River, and Mowich Lake.